crypto523/verified-consensus/docs/description_and_informal_proof.md

 - For $N > 0$ we have:
     - In epoch processing at the end of epoch $N - 1$ we compute the tentative queue containing all validators with `activation_eligibility_epoch < N` that have not yet been activated.
-    - In epoch processing at the end of epoch $N$ we know that the finalized epoch is $\leq N$ by the lemma `finalization_upper_bound`.
+    - In epoch processing at the end of epoch $N$ we know that the finalized epoch is $\leq N - 1$ by the lemma `finalization_upper_bound`.
     - Validators do not become eligible for activation until the epoch *after* they are processed by `process_registry_updates`, which sets `activation_eligibility_epoch = current_epoch + 1`.